TejasDeepLearning/Comparing-Different-Model-Architectures/README.md

 # Comparing-Different-Model-Architectures
 I studied many neural network architectures in this research that were modeled after well-known architectures like ResNet, VGG, and LeNet.
-On a dataset with hundreds of 32*32 pixel images, I have compared how well they performed.
+On a dataset with hundreds of 32 \* 32 pixel images, I have compared how well they performed.

 ## Results
-VGG-19 performs the best overall, with ResNet-34 following close behind.
-LeNet did not come close to the performance of either of the two previous models.
-This might be due to the simplicity in LeNet's architecture.
-It was surprising to see VGG perform better than ResNet.
-I think this is due to the fact that multiple convolutional layers followed with pooling perform the best on CIFAR-10.
+VGG-19 gives the best overall performance, closely followed by ResNet-34.
+LeNet's performance was well behind that of either of the two earlier models.
+This may be as a result of LeNet's architecture being so straightforward.
+It was unexpected to see VGG outperform ResNet.
+I believe this is as a result of the best CIFAR-10 performance being achieved by many convolutional layers followed by pooling.

 ## Accuracy scores
 VGG: 96% accuracy